introcompsys/courseutils/README.md

 This is a command line tool.
 It works in Bash on MacOS and Linus and Anaconda Prompt on Windows.

+## Get the list for use in a bash script

 use `kwlfilecheck` to get the list of files from that should be in the kwl repo.

 Usage: kwlfilecheck [OPTIONS]